unbit/uwsgi-docs/OpenBSDhttpd.rst

    wsgi-file = app.py

-you can obviously use uWSGI as a full-featured (well effectively it has way more features than every cgi server out there :P) CGI server, just remember to force the modifier1 to the '9' one:
+you can obviously use uWSGI as a full-featured (well, effectively it has way more features than every cgi server out there :P) CGI server, just remember to force the modifier1 to the '9' one:

 .. code-block:: ini